mspass-team/mspass/docs/source/user_manual/introduction.rst

     searches for MongoDB commands or a book at your side are an essential tool for working with MsPASS at any level.

 -   MsPASS uses python as the job control language.
-That contrasts with traditional programs like SAC or older seismic processing systems that use a custom command interpreter.
+This is in contrast to traditional programs like SAC or older seismic processing systems that use a custom command interpreter.
 We assert that custom languages like that in SAC or even the unix shell will become the equivalent of